YOLOv9 vs YOLOv5: A Detailed Comparison

 Strengths

-- Versatility: Adaptable to various tasks including object detection, instance segmentation (introduced later), and image classification.
+- Versatility: Unlike many specialized models, YOLOv5 supports multiple tasks out-of-the-box, including object detection, instance segmentation, and image classification.

 Weaknesses